Erika Fuchs: Honors and legacy

 The Erika-Fuchs-Haus in Schwarzenbach a.d.
 Saale in 2015.

-In 2001, Erika Fuchs was awarded the Heimito von Doderer Prize for Literature for her work on Disney comics.
+In 1994, Erika Fuchs was honored by the German stage award Morenhovener Lupe, in 1998 by the German fantasy literature award Deutscher Fantasy Preis, and in 2001 she was awarded the Heimito von Doderer Prize for Literature and Roswitha Prize for her work on Disney comics.
 Until her death at age 98, Erika Fuchs was an honorary member of the "D.O.N.A.L.D." ("Deutsche Organisation nichtkommerzieller Anhänger des lauteren Donaldismus" or the "German Organization of Non-commercial Devotees of the true Donaldism").
 Some members of the organisation (Patrick Bahners and Andreas Platthaus) occasionally included hidden references to Fuchs' works in the headlines of Frankfurter Allgemeine Zeitung.

 In 1991, painter Gottfried Helnwein set a portrait of Fuchs among his work Die 48 bedeutendsten Frauen des Jahrhunderts (48 Most Important Women of the Century).
 The work is now to be found at Museum Ludwig in Cologne.

 A comic museum in her hometown of Schwarzenbach an der Saale, named after Erika Fuchs, saw its opening on 1 August 2015.